cdthomp1/mongo-express-node-template/README.md

 ## File Structure

 ### Api
-This folder is used to seperate your API routes from your view routes.
+This folder is used to separate your API routes from your view routes.
 By requiring your controller in this file, you are able to define your API routes for your client to consume.
 ### Config
 Within the config folder there is a file called `keys.js`.
 Currently, the file is set up to export your MongoURI connection string.
 Add your connection string here to allow your application to communicate with your MongoDB instance.
 Other keys can be added here and accessed throughout the program when needed.
 ### .env